 Graduation honors for undergraduate students are based on undergraduate coursework.
 Any concurrent graduate or professional credit earned is excluded from the calculation of bachelor’s degree graduation honors.

 Students seeking a Doctor of Veterinary Medicine degree are eligible to receive graduation honors based on courses completed in the professional program.

-For the purpose of the commencement ceremony, unofficial graduation honors are recognized for Bachelor degree candidates who possess the required K‐State cumulative grade point average prior to the start of the semester in which they plan to participate in the commencement ceremony, and have completed or are currently enrolled in enough credit hours to satisfy the credit hour requirements.
+For the purpose of the commencement ceremony, candidacy for graduation honors are recognized for Bachelor degree candidates who possess the required K‐State cumulative grade point average prior to the start of the semester in which they plan to participate in the commencement ceremony (i.e., based on Fall 2021 grades for Spring 2022 commencement), and have completed or are currently enrolled in enough credit hours to satisfy the credit hour requirements.